 TL;DR

-Anyway, let’s begin with the caption meaning.
-Knowing what closed captions are may help us identify their subtle differences from subtitles.
+Anyway, let’s begin with the caption’s meaning.
+Understanding closed captions can help us distinguish them from subtitles.

-Since we’re a specialised agency providing closed captioning and subtitling services to global clients, questions of the sort: what is the closed caption, what is closed captioning, how are closed captions vs open captions, and more, are posed to us day in and day out.
+Since we’re a specialised agency providing closed captioning and subtitling services to global clients, we’re asked questions like: what is closed captioning, how are closed captions vs open captions, and more, day in and day out.

 Wikipedia defines closed captioning as: